NethServer/ns8-roundcubemail/README.md

 - `host`: a fully qualified domain name for the application
 - `http2https`: enable or disable HTTP to HTTPS redirection (true/false)
 - `lets_encrypt`: enable or disable Let's Encrypt certificate (true/false)
-- `imap_server`: a fully qualified domain name for the IMAP server
-- `smtp_server`: a fully qualified domain name for the SMTP server
+- `mail_server`: a fully qualified domain name for the mail server
 - `plugins`: a list of plugins(coma separated) to enable in roundcubemail
 - `upload_max_filesize`: The maximum size of attachment in MB (default 5MB)
 - `imap_port`: The port number of the IMAP server (1-65535)